 On November 23, 2004, Douglas PUD, the CCT and the Power Purchasers filed a request with FERC for approval of: (1) the Settlement Agreement resolving all claims involving annual charges for the use of Indian lands for the Wells Project, and (2) the CCT Power Sales Contract that extends beyond the license term pursuant to Section 22 of the FPA.
 On February 11, 2005, FERC issued an order approving the Settlement Agreement, amending the license and approving the CCT Power Sales Contract for the period extending through the term of any new license issued upon expiration of the existing license.
 Article 46 was amended to provide that compensation to the CCT pursuant to the terms of the Settlement Agreement and the CCT Power Sales Contract constitutes payment in full for the Project's use of tribal lands within the Colville Reservation.
-In addition, the order provides that for the purposes of any new license issued upon expiration of the new license for the use of tribal lands, to the extent such lands were included in the Wells Project Boundary on the effective date of the Settlement Agreement, shall be deemed satisfied by fulfillment of the applicable terms of the Settlement Agreement and the CCT Power Sales Contract.
+In addition, the order provides that for the purposes of any new license issued upon expiration of the existing license, all annual charges under Section 10(e) of the FPA that accrue during the term of the new license for the use of tribal lands, to the extent such lands were included in the Wells Project Boundary on the effective date of the Settlement Agreement, shall be deemed satisfied by fulfillment of the applicable terms of the Settlement Agreement and the CCT Power Sales Contract.